 Every new CIP differs from the previous CIP because projects have been completed and a new year has been added with new projects.
 These changes and other significant changes to the content of the CIP are highlighted below:

 No major changes from previous CIP.
 The YHA continues to address building envelope projects and prioritizes as funding allows.

-5. Requirements of previous CIP approval
+We have moved the C.B. roof replacement project into year 1 of the CIP.